dschobel/growlme/README.md

 Most of the code is Rui Carmo's "netgrowl", included inline and edited down a bit.
 You can find the original [on his web site](http://the.taoofmac.com/space/Projects/netgrowl).
 Greg added the CLI wrapper and Robey generalized it into a something that executes other programs.

+Zeebo removed most of the "netgrowl" code and replaced it with one line that calls growlnotify instead.

 License
 -------